 The land around Romsey was moderately rich, being suitable for crops, dairying and grazing.
 The numerous small farms provided a substantial rural population, and numbers were swollen by itinerant workers at harvest times.
 The town had numerous stores, six hotels and a butter factory (1882).
 In 1903 Romsey was described in the Australian handbook:

 The railway through Romsey ran from the Melbourne/Mildura line at Clarkefield to Lancefield and through to Kilmore and the Melbourne/Sydney it ran from 1881 to 1956.

 About 7 km north of Romsey is Lancefield.
 Whilst Romsey was the administrative centre of the shire, Lancefield had the district hospital and Catholic primary school (although a branch of the school functioned in Romsey intermittently).
 The populations of both towns remained similar in number until the mid-1970s.

 The construction of the Tullamarine Freeway for the Melbourne Airport (1970) put Romsey within quicker reach of metropolitan Melbourne.
 Rural/residential and residential subdivisions occurred and continued throughout the 1980s.
 The township kept several of its older civic buildings, and new facilities such as an indoor sports centre were added.

-Golf has been popular in and around Romsey for well over 100 years.
-There are numerous mentions of individuals and groups playing golf around the town during the very early years of the Twentieth Century and ongoing interest in the game was strong enough to see a rough course established on the Inglis property in the years immediately following WW1.
+Golf has been popular in and around Romsey for very long time, there are numerous mentions of individuals and groups playing golf around the town during the very early years of the Twentieth Century and ongoing interest in the game was strong enough to see a rough course established on the Inglis property in the years immediately following WW1.
 This little course proved so popular that a committee was formed to investigate the construction of a golf course closer to, or within, the township.